cloudmesh/technologies/chapters/incomming/hyperledger-sawtooth.md

 Hyperledger Sawtooth is an open source, blockchain platform which can be used to build distributed ledger applications.
-It's main application is to simplify the development of blockchain applications by isolating the core system from the application domain.
+It is main application is to simplify the development of blockchain applications by isolating the core system from the application domain.